The Leadership Challenge vs. the LSP-R®: Better Tools for Building a Leadership Pipeline

 Both the LPI and the LSP-R are supported by workshops designed to help organizations facilitate meaningful leadership development experiences, and support test-takers in making the most out of their results.

-- LPI workshops include short debriefs designed to help individuals interpret and apply their assessment results, as well as full-day sessions (The Leadership Challenge® and The Challenge Continues™), which help teams improve leadership effectiveness, increase engagement and performance, and retain talent.
+LPI workshops include short debriefs designed to help individuals interpret and apply their assessment results, as well as full-day sessions (The Leadership Challenge® and The Challenge Continues™), which help teams improve leadership effectiveness, increase engagement and performance, and retain talent.
 The Leadership Challenge also provides LPI Coaching Training and Practitioner, Facilitator, and Master certifications.

-- LSP-R offerings include assessment debriefs to support the interpretation and application of results.
+LSP-R offerings include assessment debriefs to support the interpretation and application of results.
 Coaching Training is available to build internal coaching capacity and equip leaders with the tools and skills needed to coach direct reports, as well as customized one-on-one leadership coaching.
 In addition, Leadership Development Workshops can be delivered for each competency measured by the LSP-R. These 60-minute virtual sessions provide evidence-based strategies, practical tools, and a tight focus on real organizational outcomes.
 Workshops can be packaged as a lunch-and-learn series or assembled into a tailored development program.

 The LPI and LSP-R can both be used to measure leadership and provide meaningful leadership development experiences.
 Both assessments can be used in educational and professional contexts, by individuals as well as teams.
 The key difference between the LPI and LSP-R is that the LPI measures behavior while the LSP-R measures leadership potential.
 This means that the LSP-R can be used not just to measure and develop performance, but also to identify top talent, invest in high-potential employees, and make data-driven selection decisions during hiring and promotion processes.
 To measure performance, the LSP-R can be supplemented by SIGMARadius, a 360-degree assessment that asks managers, peers, and direct reports to provide a holistic perspective on how an individual performs on each of the 50 leadership competencies.
-See the table below for a comparison of assessment scope and use cases.

 Figure 4.
 Comparison of assessment scope and use cases, LPI vs. LSP-R.

-Using Assessments for Leadership Development
+Using Talent Assessments for Leadership Development

 How to Launch a Leadership Program with the LSP-R